NATURPHARMA REFALGIN / Refalgin for gastroesophageal reflux x 20 tabl

 Recommended dosage:

-For adults: Take 1-2 Refalgin tablets half an hour after a meal with a little water.
+For adults: Take 1-2 tablets of Refalgin half an hour after meals with a little water.

 Packaging: 20 tablets